-The human body is a complex system that demands a “body and mind as one” approach when considering aspects of its functions and overall health.
-Nowadays due to constant over-stress, various emotional complexes, psychological, and/or physical trauma many people developing anxieties.
-A good clinical psychologist will listen to the patient, analyze the psychological aspects, and in many cases can help their clients by allowing them to realize the actual cause of the anxiety and/or teaching them different techniques and ways for managing the condition.
+The human body is a complex system that demands the “body and mind as one” approach when considering aspects of its functions and overall health.
+Due to constant stress, various emotional complexes, psychological, and/or physical trauma many people are developing anxieties, clinical depression and other psychological disturbances.
+A good clinical psychologist will listen to the patient, analyze the psychological aspects, and in many cases can help their clients by allowing them to realize the actual cause of the anxiety and/or teach them different techniques and ways to manage the condition.
 However in many cases psychoanalysis alone is not sufficient in helping people getting rid of anxieties.
-Massage therapy proved to be an extremely effective means in treatments of anxiety and of many other psychological disturbances.
+Massage Therapy has proven to be an extremely effective means in the treatment of anxiety and many other psychological disturbances.

 In order to understand the importance of incorporating massage in the treatment of psychological disturbances, let’s analyze the clinical expression of anxiety attack.
 Signs such as higher blood pressure, increased heart rate, respiratory rate, etc. always signify anxiety attacks.
 Frequently experiencing anxiety episodes (episodes of high blood pressure) will cause a lowering of the threshold level of the baroreceptors.

 Baroreceptors can be found within arterial vessels and they determine vasoconstrictions or vasodilations.
-In people with history of the anxieties, the level of their sensitivity-Irritability in many cases determines how quickly and easily the external factors such as stress episodes, worry, irritation can manifest itself in anxiety attack.
-In other words people whose threshold of baroreceptors is high can withstand considerable amount of external and internal psychological disturbance, without being adversely affected, while as people with low threshold are affected quicker and their nervous system looses stability easier.
+The level of their sensitivity determines how quickly and easily the external worry, irritation or trauma can manifest itself in an anxiety attack.
+In other words, people whose threshold is high can withstand a considerable amount of external psychological disturbance, without being adversely affected.
+On the other hand, people with a low threshold are affected more quickly and their nervous system loses stability more easily.

-For example, let’s take a person who is suffering from anxiety due to some psychological trauma, and let’s assume that a very experienced clinical psychologist helps the patient to understand the true cause of his/her anxiety.
+For example, let’s take a person who is suffering from anxiety due to some psychological trauma, and let’s assume that a very experienced clinical psychologist helps the patient to understand the true cause of his anxiety.
 In this case, psychotherapy can successfully bring the patients to a point where they are able to deal with the mental and emotional aspects of their anxiety.
-But at the same time this patient suffered through numerous repeated anxiety episodes for many years.
-Consequently, the threshold of his/her baroreceptors has to be very low.
-This means that any little amount of worry/irritation (even something as small as being cut off in traffic) can cause a slight rise in blood pressure/ heart rate, which in turn can trigger the full complex physical/mental/emotional phenomenon of anxiety attack.
+At the same time this patient suffered through numerous repeated anxiety episodes for many years.
+Consequently, the threshold of his baroreceptors has to be very low.
+This means that any little amount of worry or irritation (even something as small as being cut off in traffic) can cause a slight rise in blood pressure and heart rate, which in turn can trigger the full physical complex of the mental and emotional phenomena of an anxiety attack.

-If the stress factors ignited by the different kind of interferences will be propagated by the nerve patways to the CNS, the spontaneous reaction of the body would be vasoconstrictions, which would cause rise in blood pressure, heart and respiratory rate increase etc. The baroreceptor threshold of a healthy person is sufficiently high not to let the stress signal to be ignited to the significant pathological condition.
-However, on the person subjected to repeated anxiety attacks this threshold is low and even small disturbances would cause the distress signal to be ignited along with the negative effects following along.
+If the stress signal becomes ignited by the external distraction and is propagated by the nerve receptors to the nerve center, the spontaneous reaction of the body would be to contract the muscles on the blood vessels, which causes a rise in blood pressure and an increase in heart rate.
+The baroreceptor threshold of a healthy person is sufficiently high not to let the stress signal ignite.
+However, on the person subjected to repeated anxiety attacks, this threshold is low and even small disturbances can cause the distress signal to be ignited along with the negative effects following afterwards.

-The aforementioned example shows that the physiological and psychological aspects of anxiety should be viewed as one cycle.
-Given the fact that the body and mind cannot be separated, and the fact that massage therapy provides an effective way to affect nervous system physiologically and (as a consequently physiologically), the integration of massage therapy into the treatment of anxiety is a must.
+This example shows that the physiological and psychological aspects of anxiety should be viewed as one cycle.
+Given the fact that the body and mind cannot be separated, and the fact that massage therapy provides a valuable way to affect nervous system physiologically/ psychologically, the integration of massage therapy into the treatment of anxiety is a must.

 I found the theory that body cells carry emotional memories to be a true one.
-During my more than 30 years of clinical experience, numerous times I have witnessed the emotional reactions of my patients/clients to soft tissue mobilization.
-To more clearly explain this phenomenon, I would like to share one of my most interesting clinical experiences with you that supports the theory of emotional memory being carried body cells.
+During my clinical experience, numerous times I have witnessed the emotional reactions of my patients/clients to soft tissue mobilization.
+To more clearly explain this phenomenon, I would like to share one of my most interesting clinical experiences with you that support the theory of emotional memory being carried body cells.

-As you can see from this episode, clinical psychology approach alone wouldn’t be sufficient enough because of the emotional memories carried by the cells of his body.
+As you can see from this episode, clinical psychology approach alone wouldn’t be sufficient, because of the emotional memories carried by the cells of his body.
 Presently, I receive professional referrals from clinical psychologists.

-Dear colleagues, I would like to use this opportunity to encourage you to contact clinical psychologists in your neighborhoods and to offer them your services to incorporate massage therapy in their treatments.
+Dear colleagues, I would like to encourage you to contact clinical psychologists in your neighborhoods and to offer them your services to incorporate massage therapy in their treatments.
 The Latin word “doctor” means educator.
-After being involved in many cases, it is clear to me that we should educate not only our clients about the power and importance of massage therapy, but also other health care practitioners
+After being involved in many cases, it is clear to me that we should educate not only our clients about the power and importance of massage therapy, but also other health care practitioners.